Hello and thank you for stopping by!

 In addition to exploring thoughts, emotions, and memories in session, we will also pay attention to sensation, impulses, and imagery, and might experiment with movement, sound, grounding, or breath.
-I help clients develop awareness of the ways our nervous systems' fear response can shape our lives and we collaborate to create new experiences of safety, belonging, agency, and selfhood.
+I help clients develop awareness of the ways our nervous systems' fear response can shape our lives and we collaborate to create new felt experiences of safety, belonging, power, and selfhood.

 As we learn to access a sense of internal safety and self-trust, our nervous systems gain the capacity to feel the instinctual human longing for deep connection to ourselves, each other, and our world.
 In this way, individual somatic healing also holds seeds of cultural transformation.